Upper West Side Location Now Open!

 What is an EKG (also known as ECG) or electrocardiogram?

 An EKG, which stands for electrocardiogram, is like a heart check-up that doesn’t hurt.
 It’s a test that checks how your heart’s electricity is working.
 This is important because it helps doctors find problems with your heart, like when it’s beating too fast, too slow, or irregularly.
+If you’re seeking EKG testing near you, it’s easy to schedule EKG appointments at one of our locations.

 How do you prepare for an EKG?

-Prepare for an EKG by informing your doctor about medications, wearing comfortable clothing, avoiding chest lotions, and ensuring a clean chest.
+Prepare for an EKG appointment by informing your doctor about medications, wearing comfortable clothing, avoiding chest lotions, and ensuring a clean chest.
 During the test, lie still for electrode attachment, relax, and afterward, resume normal activities.
 It normally takes about a minute to perform.

 Why is an EKG performed?

 The primary purpose of EKG monitoring is to screen for heart disease, identifying abnormalities that may indicate conditions like heart attacks, arrhythmias, and heart failure.
 It looks at the heart’s electrical activities in approximately 10 second intervals.
 EKGs are also used for diagnosing and studying common heart problems; like Atrial Fibrillation (Afib), Bradycardia (low heart rate), and Tachycardia (fast heart rate), assessing their severity, and aiding in treatment planning.
 This monitoring helps evaluate cardiac health by diagnosing various conditions such as palpitations, chest pains, shortness of breath, and fast or slow heart rhythms.
 While a normal EKG doesn’t guarantee the absence of issues, it is a reliable diagnostic tool.
+You can also consider remote cardiac monitoring for continuous observation.

 What can you expect during an EKG?